Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Provide any relevant experiences you’ve gained through volunteering or internships
+- List any relevant experience you’ve gained through volunteering or interning

-- Be sure to highlight any accomplishments or responsibilities you had in these positions.
+- Highlight any accomplishments or responsibilities you held in these roles.

 References:

-- At least two references from professionals
+- List at least two references from professionals

 Is a resume similar to a CV?

-Furthermore, it’s imperative to have an up-to-date LinkedIn profile that reflects the professional skills and experiences you have and utilise every tool available to help you stand out in the process of applying for jobs.
-This is an area where a professional writing service could be of great help, as they have the experience to assist you prepare a resume, CV, cover letter and LinkedIn profile that gets you noticed by hiring managers.
+In addition, it’s important to maintain an up-to-date LinkedIn profile that reflects your professional experience and qualifications as well as to make use of all tools that can help you stand out in the application process for employment.
+This is where a professional resume writing service could be of great help, as they have the know-how to assist you to create a resume, CV as well as a cover letter and LinkedIn profile that will get you noticed by hiring managers.

-How to write a great CV and Resume
+How to Write a Quality CV and Resume

-When you are trying to make your resume and CV stand out there are a few fundamental things you should keep in mind.
+When you’re trying to make your CV and resume stand out, there are a few essential things to keep in your head.

-- Utilise strong action verbs in order to describe your achievements like "managed," "led," or "created."
+- Use action verbs that are strong to describe your success for example "managed," "led," or "created."

 - Do not include any unnecessary information, for example, your hobbies or references.

-What to write about Youself on your Resume
+Tips for Writing about Youself on your Resume

-How to write a cover letter for a Job Application
+How to Write a Cover Letter for a Job Application

 Here are some of the most common designs and formats for cover letters: